contactsamie/LightService/README.md

 GOALS:

+It is based on the idea that a system is predictable when it is defined as a pure function of the state and arguments of the components of the system

-This provides a Simple, convinient and consistent interface for service consumption
+Provides a Simple, convinient and consistent interface for service consumption

 It provides a way for client to define services and also specify how those service definition should be interpreted

-It also provides event propagation and handling interfaces

-Finally , it provides native logging and testing capabilites

-It favours function argument as an object over argument as params

-FURTHER GOALS:

-Easy Drop-in .NET intergration including SignalR and try some level of isomorphic javascripting

-npm install lightservice

-bower install lightservice

-Install-Package LightService

-#todo
+#todo use

 http://www.jointjs.com/demos/devs